Chapter 8. Classes and Inheritance

 Object-Oriented Programming Concepts

 If you’ve read this far into the book, it’s probably OK to let you in on the secret of object-oriented computing.
 The secret is: it’s all a sham, a hoax, a coverup.
 That’s right, your computer does not really perform any processing with objects, no matter what their orientation.
-The CPU in your computer processes data and logic statements the old-fashioned way: one step at a time, moving through specific areas in memory as directed by the logic, manipulating individual values and ...
+The CPU in your computer processes data and logic statements the old-fashioned way: one step at a time, moving through specific areas in memory as directed by the logic, manipulating individual values and bits according to ...

 Get Programming Visual Basic 2008 now with the O’Reilly learning platform.